Promoting justice, fairness and human rights.

 Striving for shared connections to create better client outcomes.

 Our mission is to provide community based services that promote a just society and improve the life circumstances for people who are vulnerable and disadvantaged, especially those who are experiencing homelessness, family violence, marginalisation or disconnectedness.

 A little about Brophy Family and Youth Services

 Brophy Family and Youth Services provides for more than 40 programs with 170 staff.
 We operate across the South West of Victoria, based in Warrnambool, with hub sites in Portland, Hamilton and Colac.

-Brophy uses a range of best practise frameworks to deliver outstanding support to our communities most vulnerable and disadvantaged.
+Brophy uses a range of best practice frameworks to deliver outstanding support to our community’s most vulnerable and disadvantaged.

 - A Child Safe Organisation

 - Human Services Standards Accredited.